scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 integrate.quad(frozen.pdf, x, 1)[0]
 ```

-These are distince but equally valid approaches, so assuming the PDF is accurate, it is unlikely that the two results are inaccurate in the same way.
+These are distinct but equally valid approaches, so assuming the PDF is accurate, it is unlikely that the two results are inaccurate in the same way.
 Therefore, we can estimate the accuracy of the results by comparing them.

 ```{code-cell} ipython3
 res1 = frozen.sf(x)